mcdemarco/the-new-kitchen-cookbook/sweets/tapioca.md

 This is a coconut milk tapioca pudding from one of those giant Indian cookbooks.
 I increased it from the original recipe up to one can of coconut milk, but also included the original, smaller recipe plus a size in between.
 It's especially handy for Passover.

-The full recipe can be made in a 2 quart pot, if you're careful.
+The full recipe can be made in a 2 quart pot, if you're careful and don't oversoak the tapioca.

 I usually use [Bob's Small Pearl Tapioca](https://www.bobsredmill.com/small-pearl-tapioca.html), but any pearl tapioca should work.